ManishShaw-94/Git-Manual/README.md

 **7. git push :** Push your changes to github repositories

     a. git push -u {remote_name} master :** Push your changes to github repositories using command line

-    b. git remote -b :

-    c. git push --set-upstream {remote_name} master : when you push for the first time
+    b. git push --set-upstream {remote_name} master : when you push for the first time

 **8. git pull :** Commiting the changes which has been staged